Left Continue shopping

 • discomfort when changing head position

-Even without intense pain, this can set the stage for middle ear infections, so it shouldn’t be ignored.
+Even without intense pain, this can set the stage for middle ear irritation, so it shouldn’t be ignored.

 Earwax Blockages and Hygiene Issues